The 'Belsen boys' who moved to Ascot

 "They were very friendly, chatty… They were the lucky boys."

-When Nutley recently shared her memories in a group chat on Facebook, she was ridiculed for suggesting that thee boys had been wearing their striped camp outfits.
+When Nutley recently shared her memories in a group chat on Facebook, she was ridiculed for suggesting that three boys had been wearing their striped camp outfits.
 But her recall is sharp, and in fact many concentration camp survivors kept items of clothing as proof of what they had endured.
 They were proud of the jackets and trousers that symbolised their survival and it seems likely that they wore them to identify their team when they played against local boys.

 Two of the teenagers may well have been 13-year-old Ivor Perl and his 15-year-old brother, Alec.
 Born in the small town of Mako in southern Hungary, they had survived Auschwitz and a death march to Dachau.